theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/README.md

 **PHASE 2: The Simulation Framework (October 31, 2026)**
 The complete Simulation Framework will be released for independent academic replication.
 Because the core 187-line ADAM CODE&trade; remains a permanently sealed Tier 3 Trade Secret, Phase 2 will include a Synthetic SMM Trigger Stub.
 This unclassified, pre-compiled binary allows independent labs to physically hook their logic analysers to the PLTRST# pin, initiate a simulated breach, and empirically measure the 0xCF9 state collapse.

+> Scope of replication, stated plainly: independent labs validate the **physical reset law** &mdash; the &Delta;t &le; 2.38&nbsp;&mu;s latency from a forced breach signal to 0xCF9 state collapse &mdash; **not** the proprietary breach-detection intelligence.
+The Dark Harvest Formula&trade; scoring and the ADAM CODE&trade; kernel remain sealed (Tier 3, 18 U.S.C. &sect;&thinsp;1836).
+The physics is reproducible; the intelligence is sovereign.

 This disclosure is a donation, bound by the Author's status as an FLI Asilomar Signatory of its 23 Principles.